thelearninghouse/starter-theme/wp-content/themes/starter-theme/docs/theme-features/README.md

 # Theme Features

-> **Note:** We're currently taking inventory and cleaning up some stuff from Bones.
-This page will be updated as it's reorganized.
-## WordPress Features
+## Built-in WordPress Features
-WIP
-### Menu
+This theme tries to take advantage of native WordPress behavior wherever possible.

-### Sidebar
+### Menus
+By default there are four menus registered, three of which are for OLCs and the final one just for MAG site templates.

+- Secondary Menu
+- Main Menu
+- Footer Links
+- MAG Menu

+Menus are registered in `inc/theme-support.php`.

 ### Custom Post Types
+Custom post types are set up in `inc/custom-post-types.php`.

 ### Maintenance Mode
-> Maintenance Mode is a simple feature to indicate that a site is actively being worked on either locally, on staging, on live, or some combination and to check before making changes.
-Make sure to enable it on the live and staging sites when needed, and make a note of it in the Web Team Google sheet.
+Maintenance Mode is a simple admin page feature to indicate that a site is actively being worked on either locally, on staging, on live, or some combination and to check before making changes in the database that might get overwritten.
 The code to add this to the admin is located in `inc/maintenance-mode.php`.

+**Make sure to enable it on both live and staging sites when needed and update the [Master Project Status](https://docs.google.com/spreadsheets/d/1mNxjH_2hFouJVJ_iSnYfGuba7PKRkFvcNp4KV73npE8/edit#gid=662048833) sheet accordingly.**

 ## Templates

-The theme includes templates for the blog, online degrees, and landing pages.
-To create other custom templates where needed, refer to [HP Hierarchy](https://wphierarchy.com/) to see a cheatsheet of WordPress's naming convention for template files.
+Basic templates are included for the homepage, blog, custom post types, internal pages and special page layouts.
+Custom page templates are located in `page-templates` and are prefixed with the site that they are used on (such as `olc__` for OLC templates).
+To create other custom templates where needed, refer to [WP Hierarchy](https://wphierarchy.com/) to see a cheatsheet of WordPress's naming convention for template files.

-For MAG sites, several page templates are included by default that correspond to standard pages:

--   `front-page.php` - Home page
--   `page-online-degrees.php` - Online Degrees
--   `page-campus-degrees.php` - Campus Degrees
--   `page.php` - Default page template, used for the Privacy Policy and Thank You page
--   `404.php` - 404 page template, used when a page cannot be found

 ### Template Parts